ScripterSugar/wdfp-extractor/README.md

 Runs on Windows, Mac or Linux machines.

+Hardware device / emulator asset pulling only supported by Windows 10 or greater.

 #### Pulling from API

 Some regions may not be able to call asset download api (For example, KR/CN Ips are banned from JP api server.)
 If you have trouble pulling assets from API, consider using VPN to call those APIs